Skip to content

 Day 6: Kakunodate

-Kakunodate (Tamachi Bukeyashiki Hotel)
+Kakunodate (Tamachi Bukeyashiki Hotel or similar)

 Breakfast, Dinner

-Day 7: Kakunodate & Lake Tazawa
+Day 7: Lake Tazawa & Kakunodate

-Then it’s back to central Kakunodate and the afternoon is yours to wander freely.
+Then it’s back to the central Kakunodate and the afternoon is yours to wander freely.
 Stroll through the atmospheric streets of the samurai district beautifully framed by weeping cherry trees or hike through a tunnel of pink formed by 400 cherry trees overhanging the bank of the Hinokinai River.
 Truly one of the best cherry blossom sights in the country!
 Enjoy exploring some of the traditional shops selling crafts and food items such as miso paste, dashi stock and Japanese pickles.

-Kakunodate (Tamachi Bukeyashiki Hotel)
+Kakunodate (Tamachi Bukeyashiki Hotel or similar)

 Day 8: Hirosaki

-Hirosaki (Art Hotel Hirosaki City)
+Hirosaki (Art Hotel Hirosaki City or similar)

 Breakfast, Dinner